nuruzzamn/Ramadan-app/README.md

 ### Use :
 - Android sdk.
 - Animation.
-- Custom Button ,Background Design.
+- Custom Button ,Background Design with gradiant color.
 - Alert Dialog.
 - Send Email from the app and more.